 - diverting intoxicated people away from contact with the criminal justice system, and

-- providing advice, information or referral, for instance to a counseling service.
+- providing advice, information or referral, for instance to a counselling service.

 Proudly funded by the Australian Government Department of the Prime Minister and Cabinet.

-East Arnhem Shire Council runs a Sobering-Up-Shelter (SUS) in Nhulunbuy, assisting the Community Patrol team by helping clients who are intoxicated and a threat to the Community and/or themselves.
+East Arnhem Regional Council runs a Sobering-Up-Shelter (SUS) in Nhulunbuy, assisting the Community Patrol team by helping clients who are intoxicated and a threat to the Community and/or themselves.

 The Sobering-Up-Shelter operates under the philosophy of harm minimisation.
 This approach aims to reduce the adverse health, social and economic consequence of drug and alcohol abuse by minimising the harmful effects to both the Community and the individual without necessarily eliminating use.

 Sobering-Up-Shelter is funded by the NT Department of Health.